microsoft/vscode-docs/docs/java/java-editing.md

 As a Java editor, it also supports CodeLens (references) and Javadoc hovers and highlights out of box.

-Folding range allows you to fold or unfold code snippet to better view the source code.
+Folding regions allows you to fold or unfold code snippet to better view the source code.

 <video autoplay loop muted playsinline controls>
   <source src="/docs/java/java-editing/folding-range.mp4" type="video/mp4">